gcba-iris/iris/README.md

 #### Dock

-Listens to a single port for incoming requests through a specific protocol and parses it into a plain javascript object.
+Listens to a single port for incoming messages through a specific protocol and parses it into a plain javascript object.
 Then passes this object along to the dispatcher.
-If a response comes back, the dock serializes it to match the request format and sends it off to the original device.
+If a response comes back, the dock serializes it to match the message format and sends it off to the original device.

-##### Sample request
+##### Sample message

 ```
 tag1|subtag1|02,56,58,8|subtag2|sds,sd,wtr,ghd